Hidden fluctuations close to a quantum bicritical point: Biquadratically coupled order parameter fields

 \section{Biquadratically coupled order parameter fields}

+We wish to consider two coupled order parameter scalar fields, $A$ and $B$, that in general fluctuate in space and time.
+The thermodynamic behaviour including the role of quantum dynamics is formally described in terms of an effective Lagrangian density in space and imaginary time.
+Here we adopt a simpler description in terms of a free energy density $\mathcal{F}$, analogous to that in the Ginzburg-Landau theory, and incorporate quantum dynamics by employing the fluctuation-dissipation theorem.
+Moreover, the effects of the self interaction and mutual interaction of the fields will be treated by means of a random field approach, analogous to that used to describe Brownian motion, which is mathematically efficient and physically transparent, yet in keeping with more formal approaches in the cases we shall consider here.

-We consider the Lagrangian density in Euclidean space-time, $\mathcal{L}$, as a function of two order parameter fields, $A(\vec{x},t)$ and $B(\vec{x},t)$, coupled by a local biquadratic term.
-We assume that the coarse graining of the fields is such that $\mathcal{L}$ can be expanded in a low-order power series in the amplitudes and spatial and temporal gradients of the fields with essentially temperature independent expansion parameters.
+We assume that the coarse-graining of the fields is such that $\mathcal{F}$ can be expanded in a low-order power series in the amplitudes and spatial gradients of the fields with essentially temperature independent expansion parameters.
 In this case the temperature dependence of the uniform and static susceptibilities can be inferred from the self-consistent effects of the spontaneous fluctuations in the fields themselves.
+For simplicity, we begin with an expansion of $\mathcal{F}$ neglecting the gradient terms and assuming for definiteness a biquadratic coupling of the fields: